 Treating a child with chills and fever depends on the child’s age, temperature, and any accompanying symptoms.
 In general, if your child’s fever is between 100ºF (37.8°C) and 102ºF (38.9°C) and they’re uncomfortable, you can give them acetaminophen in tablet or liquid form.
 It’s important to follow the dosing instructions on the package.

 Never bundle feverish children in heavy blankets or layers of clothing.
 Dress them in lightweight clothing and give them water or other liquids to keep them hydrated.

 Never give aspirin to children under the age of 18 because of the risk of Reye’s syndrome.
-Reye’s syndrome is a rare but serious disorder that can develop in children who were given aspirin while fighting a viral infection.
+Reye’s syndrome is a rare but serious disorder that can develop in children who are given aspirin while fighting a viral infection.

-According to the Mayo Clinic, call a doctor in the case of any of the following:
+According to the Mayo Clinic, you should call a doctor in the case of any of the following:

 - a fever in a child younger than 3 months old